gyorilab/emmaa/doc/reports/askee_month5_report.rst

 Model analysis exploiting ontological relationships
 ---------------------------------------------------

-We extended the way EMMAA models are tested against the set of experimental observations.
-In the past we were only finding the paths between the entities provided in the tests.
+During this reporting period we extended the way EMMAA models are tested against experimental observations.
+Previously, we applied tests to models based on a strict match between the entities in the test and the set of entities in the model.
+However we noticed that in many cases models tended to consist of highly specific entities (e.g., individual proteins like KRAS, HRAS, and NRAS), whereas literature mining often picked up tests involving higher-level ontological concepts (e.g., the RAS protein family).
 The limitation of this approach is that we could only return a path if exact matches of test entities were present in the model and if there was a path between them.

-In the new approach we allow the paths to be found between more specific versions of test entities (e.g. a member of a protein family is a more specific version of a family entity; an entity with modification (e.g. phosphorylated gene) is a more specific version of the same entity without modification, etc.).
+In the new approach we allow
+the paths to be found between more specific versions of test entities (e.g. a member of a protein family is a more specific version of a family entity; an entity with modification (e.g. phosphorylated gene) is a more specific version of the same entity without modification, etc.).
 We use the INDRA ontology to map between generic and specific versions of entities.
 This information is used to determine which tests can be applied to the model and to find the paths.
 If the path found starts or ends with a more specific version of a test entity, we add a special "is a refinement of" or "has a refinement" edge to the path.

 Improved reading and assembly of protein chains and fragments